Disparities in access to US quantum information education: Aims and scope

 A natural corollary to these goals is that \textbf{students should be equally able to access the benefits of quantum education wherever they go to school}.
 Perhaps fully realizing this vision is impractical.
 However, if the quantum community wishes to take the commitment to equity seriously, we must at least consider the implications of this vision and what they mean for educational policy.

+In this paper, we seek to determine what underlying factors make an institution more or less likely to have QIS education programs today, while the push for QIS education remains in its formative years.
+In other words, we wish to answer the research question, ``Where are US postsecondary QIS educational programs being offered, and based on this, is access to these educational programs equitable for all students?''

+We emphasize that our quantitative analysis can only identify equality, not equity, gaps in access to QIS education.
+Indeed, it is unclear how any such purely quantitative study \textit{could} directly attempt to measure equity.
+However, in our analysis we consistently observe that institutions serving generally less privileged (e.g.\ low-income or rural) student bodies also offer fewer QIS educational programs.
+The consistent sign of these numerical disparities makes the equality gaps we discuss not just an equality, but an equity, concern, as we discuss in further length in Sec.~\ref{sec:conclusions}.

-In this paper, we seek to determine what underlying factors make an institution more or less likely to have QIS education programs.
-Our methods cannot determine the underlying cause of any disparity we observe.
-Our goal in this work is to quantify whether or not certain classes of institutions -- and the students that attend them -- are more likely to offer quantum education programs than others.
+Our methods also cannot determine the underlying cause of any disparity we observe, nor can they indicate (at least until follow-up studies can be conducted) whether access to QIS education is becoming more or less equitable over time.
+What our work does aim to do is to quantify whether or not certain classes of institutions -- and the students that attend them -- are more likely to offer quantum education programs than others.
 When allocating resources, educators and policymakers alike may wish to ask: Does the current distribution of QIS education programs align with our goal of equitable access to quantum careers -- and if not, how can we change it?